 honors apprenticeships and scholarships.
-There are a number of scholarships for which Cinema Arts & Digital Technologies students might be eligible.
+There are a number of scholarships for which School of Media Arts & Design students might be eligible.
 In addition, the department offers the following scholarships and awards.

 The department has a generous scholarship program.
 A cumulative GPA of 3.0 and outstanding achievement in academics, artistic/creative activities, or department service are required to be eligible for the scholarships.
 Three scholarships are annually available to department majors, as described below.
 The deadline for applying is usually around mid-February.
 Please see the application for specific details and deadlines.

 An endowed fund established to honor the legacy of Professor Ted Larson, used at the discretion of the Film Studies Department to promote and preserve film as a medium with which to educate Film Studies majors and engage in scholarly and creative research.

-An endowment fund established in 2008, in the memory of Professor Harold “Rusty” Casselton, to continue the mission of the Cinema Arts & Digital Technologies Department and the education of Film Studies majors.
+An endowment fund established in 2008, in the memory of Professor Harold “Rusty” Casselton, to continue the mission of the School of Media Arts & Design Department and the education of Film Studies majors.

 These scholarships are made possible by donations to the Delmar J. Hansen endowment fund by faculty, staff, alumni, and friends of the department.
 The program recognizes outstanding academic achievement as well as contributions to the department and community through leadership and active participation in events and organizations.
 The scholarship honors the man who served as Director of Theatre at MSUM from 1957 to 1989.